Veteran Student Affairs

-The Office of Veterans Affairs (OVA) at Cincinnati State offers assistance to veterans, their eligible dependents, and selected reservists who wish to initiate, continue, or resume using their Veterans Affairs educational benefits.
+The office of Veteran Student Affairs at Cincinnati State offers assistance to veterans, their eligible dependents, and selected reservists who wish to initiate, continue, or resume using their Veterans Affairs educational benefits.

-All veterans and eligible dependents must be certified through OVA to receive educational benefits from the DVA.
+All veterans and eligible dependents must be certified through Veteran Student Affairs to receive educational benefits from the DVA.

 To apply for VA educational benefits, new and transfer students must attend a veteran's information session, available at the following time:

 Room 194 Main Building

 The DVA provides a full range of benefits for eligible veterans, dependents, and selected reserves.
 To obtain complete information about the VA Educational Programs, visit www.mentalhealth.va.gov.

 Veterans receiving VA educational benefits under Chapter 30 Chapter 1606, and Chapter 1607 are required to verify their enrollment to the DVA at the end of the month.
 Veterans can verify their enrollment by visiting http://www.gibill.va.gov/ and clicking on WAVE, or call 1-877-823-2378.

 Veteran Student Association

 Cincinnati State also offers the Veteran Student Association (VSA) - an organization that helps veteran students transition from military life to a supportive collegiate environment.
 Members include veterans and veterans’ dependents who are currently enrolled at Cincinnati State.
 The VSA’s meets monthly to plan activities, share information that will benefit veteran students, and build camaraderie among veterans.